joKid21/python-local_login/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-These are the steps abd orerequistes to run out game
+These are the steps and prerequistes to run the program

 ### Prerequisites